ICanBoogie/Operation/README.md

+## Documentation

+The package is documented as part of the [ICanBoogie][] framework [documentation](http://api.icanboogie.org/operation/).
+You can generate the documentation for the package and its dependencies with the `make doc` command.
+The documentation is generated in the `build/docs` directory.
+[ApiGen](http://apigen.org/) is required.
+The directory can later be cleaned with the `make clean` command.

 ## Testing

 The test suite is ran with the `make test` command.
-[Composer](http://getcomposer.org/) is automatically installed as well as all dependencies required to run the suite.
-You can later clean the directory with the `make clean` command.
+[PHPUnit](https://phpunit.de/) and [Composer](http://getcomposer.org/) need to be globally available to run the suite.
+The command installs dependencies as required.
+The `make test-coverage` command runs test suite and also creates an HTML coverage report in `build/coverage`.
+The directory can later be cleaned with the `make clean` command.

 The package is continuously tested by [Travis CI](http://about.travis-ci.org/).